Human Action Co-occurrence in Lifestyle Vlogs using Graph Link Prediction: Dataset

 \subsection{Data Collection}

-We start by compiling a set of lifestyle videos from YouTube, consisting of people performing their daily routine activities, such as cleaning, cooking, studying, relaxing, and others.
-We build a data-gathering pipeline to automatically extract and filter videos and their transcripts.
+We start by compiling a set of lifestyle videos from YouTube, consisting of people performing their daily routine activities, such as cleaning, cooking, studying, relaxing, etc. We build a data-gathering pipeline to automatically extract and filter videos and their transcripts.

 We select 20 YouTube channels and download all the videos and their transcripts.
 The channels are selected to have good-quality videos with automatically generated transcripts containing detailed verbal descriptions of the actions depicted.